 Wylie Crawford, fifth University carillonneur, retired in 2015, and has been named senior University carillonneur in honor of his service of 42 years in the Rockefeller tower.
 He remains resident carillonneur for the Chicago Botanic Garden in Glencoe, IL.
 Here’s a delightful interview with him in the Chicago Maroon!

 We have a lively carillon studio of students who are learning to play the bells.
 If you're interested in learning to play the carillon, come to a tower tour/carillon recital to find out more!
 To become part of the Rockefeller carillon studio, you must be enrolled full time in a degree-granting program at the University of Chicago, with three or more years to go in your degree program, and you must be able to read both treble and bass clefs.
-You can come for an initial lesson or two with Joey Brink without obligation, and then you can get more involved and audition for a place in the studio.
+You can come for an initial lesson or two without obligation, and then you can get more involved and audition for a place in the studio.
 As a member of the studio, you get ongoing lessons, practice time at the keyboard on the lower level of the Chapel, and regular access to the bells.
 In return, you become an ambassador for the bells, and you assist with tower tours and carillon recitals once a week.
 It’s fun!